lf-energy/tac/process/lifecycle.md

 - Have a healthy number of contributions or committers from at least three organizations, with any single organization not composing more than 50% of the contributions or committers.
 Committers must be identified within the project in a COMMITTERS file.
 - Have a public list of project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the project website).

+### Approval Process

-SIGs will review Early Adoption Stage projects that wish to move to the Graduated Stage as part of their annual review or upon request of the project.
-The SIG will make a recommendation through its TAC Representative liaison to the TAC for the project to be considered for the Graduated Stage.
-The project will present a review of its progress, which includes an assessment of completion of the Graduated Stage requirements, at a TAC meeting.
+Early Adoption Stage projects that wish to move to the Graduated Stage as part of their [annual review]({% link review_cycle.md %}) or upon request of the project.
+To be considered for the Graduated Stage, the project must present a review of its progress, including an assessment of whether the Graduated Stage requirements have been completed, as part of its annual review or a separate TAC presentation.

 The project must receive the affirmative majority vote of the TAC and subsequently the affirmative majority vote of the Governing Board to become a Graduated Stage project.